mkmoisen/pychbase/README.md

 # pychbase
-This is a Python C wrapper for HBase and MapRDB using the [libhbase C API](https://github.com/mapr/libhbase).
+This is a Python C wrapper for MapRDB and HBase using the [libhbase C API](https://github.com/mapr/libhbase).

 `pychbase` is modeled after the HappyBase API, but it does not use `thrift`, and is ideal for MapRDB.

-Currently in beta, `pychbase` is tested on Python 2.7 and MapR 5.1.
+`pychbase` is tested on Python 2.7 and MapR 5.1.

 # LD_LIBRARY_PATH